Determining Need

 = Financial Need (Need)

-COST OF ATTENDANCE: is the estimated cost of attending UM-Dearborn, including estimated tuition and fees, books and supplies, food and housing, transportation, and miscellaneous personal expenses.
+COST OF ATTENDANCE: is the estimated cost of attending UM-Dearborn, including estimated tuition and fees, books, course materials, supplies, and equipment, food and housing, transportation, loan fees, and miscellaneous personal expenses.

-EXPECTED FAMILY CONTRIBUTION (EFC): is derived from a formula applied uniformly to all aid applicants and considers the financial information provided on the Free Application for Federal Student Aid (FAFSA).
+STUDENT AID INDEX (SAI): This is derived from a formula applied uniformly to all aid applicants and considers the financial information provided on the Free Application for Federal Student Aid (FAFSA).
 The FAFSA determines eligibility for federal, state, and UM-Dearborn gift aid.
-If financial aid criteria determine a student to be considered dependent, the EFC will consist of two parts, a Parent and a Student Contribution.
-If financial aid criteria determine a student to be considered independent, the EFC will consist of only a Student Contribution:
+If financial aid criteria determine a student to be considered dependent, the SAI will consist of two parts, a Parent and a Student Contribution.
+If financial aid criteria determine a student to be considered independent, the SAI will consist of only a Student Contribution:

 1. The Parent Contribution – (if dependent): This is what your parents are estimated to be able to pay toward annual college costs, based on their income and assets (cash, checking, savings, and money market accounts; investments and real estate holdings; and business equity).
-Allowance for living expenses (based on family size), taxes paid, number of siblings in college, and retirement asset protection are built into the formula.
+Allowance for living expenses (based on family size), taxes paid, and retirement asset protection are built into the formula.

 2. The Student Contribution – This is what you are estimated to be able to pay based on your income, percentage of savings, and other assets.

-Your EFC is determined early in the process of assessing your financial need and, unless your financial circumstances change significantly, your EFC remains constant.
-Some financial aid programs can assist students and parents in replacing the EFC.
+Your SAI is determined early in the process of assessing your financial need and, unless your financial circumstances change significantly, your SAI remains constant.
+Some financial aid programs can assist students and parents in replacing the SAI.

 SCHOLARSHIPS AND OTHER FINANCIAL RESOURCES: these are funds you may receive from sources outside your family, including private scholarships, merit scholarships, UM-Dearborn school or college scholarships, ROTC scholarships, benefits you or your parent have earned through military service or other employee benefits, awards, and scholarships from your state.